luukvdmeer/msc-thesis/README.md

-# Master thesis for the Master of Science in Geospatial Technologies
+# Thesis for the Master of Science in Geospatial Technologies

 Documentation of my master thesis **Spatio-Temporal Forecasts for Bike Availability in Dockless Bike Sharing Systems**.
 The master thesis is the final part of the master program in [Geospatial Technologies](http://mastergeotech.info/).